WHAT CAN YOU LEARN FROM A ONE-LEGGED GUY ABOUT HIKING, BACKPACKING AND GEAR?

 It's made of stainless steel and goes together by interlocking the separate parts.
 In my video on YouTube (https://youtu.be/grPIfMG-Wrw) you can see how that's done.
 One thing to note is that connecting the front panel is a little tricky, but there's a reason for that.
 The interlocking tabs on the front panel point down on the left side and up on the right side.
 This locks the four sides and bottom panel together and prevents it from falling apart when you pick it up or move it.

-The stove comes with two interlocking cross pieces that fit diagonally across the top so you can put a cup or pot on it, and a grill that fits on the top.
+The G4 Free stove comes with two interlocking cross pieces that fit diagonally across the top so you can put a cup or pot on it, and a grill that fits on the top.
 I'm not going to be bringing the grill fitting when I go backpacking as it's not something I can see using.
 It's barely big enough for a hamburger patty.

 Use